-Requirements B3-1 to B3-5 specify what is to be tested early.
+Points B3-1 to B3-5 specify what is to be tested early.
 Column 2 provides an example of how to test it.
 The supplier may change it to his own test proposal.
 He also specifies when the proof will be ready.
 (Sometimes a supplier may even have a proof before the contract is signed.)

-In general these tests may be expensive, so it is not reasonable that the supplier has to carry them out before signing the contract.
-He can include the cost of the proof in his quotation, and will thus be paid when he delivers as promised.
+These tests may be expensive, so it is not reasonable that the supplier has to carry them out before signing the contract.
+With POC, he can include the cost of the proof in his quotation, and will thus be paid when he delivers as promised.